John Ball Zoo

 When the weather finally turns warm after a long Michigan winter, no family activity combines fun, togetherness, and getting outside better than a trip to the zoo.
 No matter how old you are, it’s hard not to smile or enjoy yourself when you’re surrounded by so much to see and so many animals.

-Sitting on 140 acres, the John Ball Zoo is the perfect spot to see tons of animals, have some unforgettable hands-on experiences, and leave happy.
-If you’re taking a family trip, is there anything better than seeing your kids happy at the end of the day?
+Sitting on 140 acres, the John Ball Zoo is the perfect spot to see tons of animals, have unforgettable hands-on experiences, and learn about wildlife and environmental conservation.

 History of the John Ball Zoo